 Route Approx Time: 4 hours

-Route is Challenging, 2 tough climbs especially from Dent and a great descent into Dent as well.
+Route is Challenging, 2 long tough climbs especially from Dent but also a long descent into Dent as well.

 I parked up early near the Ribblehead Viaduct as at this time of year it can be difficult to get parked after 9 am.
 I started by heading along the track underneath the viaduct along the road and past the farm, (as this is a bridleway) this takes you eventually past a house where you follow the bridleway sign which take you under the railway and here you join up with the main path up Whernside, so be watchful for walkers, in the summer this can be very busy.
 The track is cinder to start with alongside the railway line before coming alot rougher as it crosses over the river, although its nice and level, may need to get your feet wet.
 Then just before the climbing starts we cross back over the railway line and you can see where it enters the main Bleamoor tunnel under the hills.